app.loshadki

 Work focus

-In the list select OpenIn application (if you don’t see OpenIn in the list, make sure it is installed under /Applications/ folder, and try to reboot your Mac).
+In the list, select the OpenIn application (if you don’t see OpenIn in the list, make sure it is installed under the /Applications/ folder and try to reboot your Mac).

 Add app filter